 The tour around Edinburgh takes roughly 1.5 hours and offers a great introduction to the city’s highlights told from a local’s perspective.
-Read on to find out where the tour takes you, what I thought about it and how you can WIN two tickets to try it yourself!
+Read on to find out where the tour takes you and what I thought about it!

 Rabbie’s Edinburgh City Tour starts in the heart of the city on Waverley Bridge at the bottom of Cockburn Street.
 During the summer it runs every full hour from 9am to 7pm, which was when I boarded the open-deck mini van.
 Yes, you’ve heard correctly: Rabbie’s drives you through the city of Edinburgh in a convertible 16-seater – when it rains or it’s too cold the driver will simply close the roof, but when it’s sunny and warm you can feel the wind in your face.